luis-tunes/blade-sorting/README.md

 ii) Designed the selection operator, crossover operator, and mutation operator of the algorithm.

 Inputs:
-  number of blades
+  number of blades,
-  mass of each blade
+  mass of each blade,
-  radius of the gravity center of each blade mass moment of the disk angle between mass moment of the disk and referential
+  radius of the gravity center of each blade, mass moment of the disk, angle between mass moment of the disk and referential

 Output:
-  unbalance amount achieved
+  unbalance amount achieved,
   assembly location for each blade